Arcadia-Science/sourmashconsumr/devdoc.md

 # Developer documentation

 The sourmashconsumr package follows package developer conventions laid out in [https://r-pkgs.org/](https://r-pkgs.org/).
-It uses this GitHub repository, the software for R and RStudio, and the R packages devtools, testthat, and usethis for development.
+It uses this GitHub repository, the software for R and RStudio, and the R packages `devtools`, `testthat`, and `usethis` for development.
 The packages in the `DESCRIPTION` file are dependencies.

 ## Obtaining the sourmashconsumr source code and installing package and development dependencies